Headings, Lists & Tables for Accessibility

 Alt Text Tab

 Lastly, we want to enable the header row across pages.
-Select (11) the Row tab at the top, and then (12) ensure the checkbox labelled "Repeat as header row at the top of each page" is checked.
+Select (11) the Row tab at the top, and then (12) ensure the checkbox labeled "Repeat as header row at the top of each page" is checked.
 Finally, click the "OK" button at the bottom of the window.

 Screen capture of Microsoft Word, showing the location of the Row tab, and Repeat as header row checkbox.